Fleming Companies: Bankruptcy

 Fleming Companies announced in April 2003 that it had filed for reorganization under Chapter 11 bankruptcy.
 The company's fortunes had suffered considerably over the previous two years as the result of an investigation by the U.S. Securities and Exchange Commission into questionable business and accounting practices.
 Fleming had also faced a class-action lawsuit from its shareholders over the validity of its public statements, ended its relationship with its largest customer, Kmart, and saw its stock price drop to less than one dollar per share.
-Peter S. Willmott, a member of the company's board of directors, was appointed to lead Fleming through reorganization.

-The plan Willmott adopted provided for the reorganization of Fleming's debtors around Core-Mark, a wholesale distribution company founded in 1888 and acquired by Fleming in June 2002.
-Fleming's other assets and liabilities were transferred to two special-purpose trusts, to be liquidated.
-All outstanding common stock in Fleming was canceled.

 In August 2003, C&S Wholesale Grocers, Grocers Supply Company, Associated Grocers of Florida, and Associated Wholesale Grocers bought the wholesale grocery business of Fleming.
-On August 20, 2004, Core-Mark Holding Company, Inc. emerged from the Fleming bankruptcy under the direction of president and CEO J. Michael Walsh.
-Core-Mark currently serves 20,000 retail locations in the U.S. and Canada, providing marketing programs and distribution and logistics services.
-Core-Mark relocated its headquarters from South San Francisco to Texas.